-Early coalescence models assumed that the phasespace density of clusters is proportional to the product of the phase-space densities of individual nucleons that coalesced into them [3-5].
-More recent coalescence models add insight into the nature of the phenomenon, but still relate cluster production to the product of phase-space
+Early coalescence models assumed that the phase-space density of clusters is proportional to the product of the phase-space densities of individual nucleons that coalesced into them and that the momentum of the deuteron is trivially the sum of the nucleon momenta [4-6].
+More recent coalescence models add insight into the nature of the phenomenon, but still relate cluster production to the product of phase-space densities [7].
+For deuterons

-^{}Present Address: ExtreMe Matter Institute EMMI, GSI Helmholtzzentrum für Schwerionenforschung GmBH,Darmstadt, Germany
+^{}Present Address: ExtreMe Matter Institute EMMI, GSI,Darmstadt, Germany

-[†]Present address: Dept of Physics, Tennessee Tech University,Cookeville, Tennessee
+$^{^\}dagger \text{Present}$ address: Dept. of Physics, Tennessee Tech University, Cookeville, Tennessee